What is Ethical Fashion?

 At Baptist World Aid, we continue to dream of a world where poverty has ended and all people—including garment workers— experience fullness of life as God intends.

-Whilst primary responsibility for ethical production sits with companies, citizens can play a role in helping shift industry practice—and broader systems impacting workers and the environment—by engaging in the ethical fashion movement.
-Your actions can make a difference!
+Whilst primary responsibility for ethical production sits with companies, citizens can play a part in helping shift industry practice—and broader systems impacting workers and the environment—by engaging in the ethical fashion movement.
+Your actions make a difference!

 A woman in a crowd speaks with her hand up